-While your calendar says, today is the beginning of Autumn it actually started two weeks ago Meteorological.
-For weather and climate purposes Fall/Autumn actually started back on September 1st even though astronomically it starts today.
+While your calendar says, might say that Winter doesn’t start until December 21st.
+It actually already started Meteorological on December 1st.
+I kept hearing lots of people in shock of the Southern Winter storm say “It’s not even Winter yet”.
+While this storm was record-breaking for many locations.
+All the snow actually goes into the record books as winter snow, not Autumn.
+For weather and climate purposes Winter actually includes all the dates between Dec 1st and the end of February.
+Even though astronomically it starts on the Dec 21st.
 So why do meteorological and astronomical seasons end on different days?
 In short, it is because the astronomical seasons are based on the position of the Earth about the sun, whereas the meteorological seasons are based on the annual temperature cycle.

 People have used observable periodic natural phenomena to mark time for thousands of years.
 The natural rotation of the Earth around the sun forms the basis for the astronomical calendar, in which seasons are defined by two solstices and two equinoxes.
 Both the solstices and equinoxes are determined based on the Earth’s tilt and the sun’s alignment over the equator.
 The solstices mark the times when the sun’s annual path is farthest, north or south, from the Earth’s equator.
 The equinoxes mark the times when the sun passes directly over the equator.
 In the Northern Hemisphere, the summer solstice falls on or around June 21, the winter solstice on or around December 22, the vernal (spring) equinox on or around March 21, and the autumnal equinox on or around September 22.
 These seasons are reversed but begin on the same dates in the Southern Hemisphere.